 It’s entirely possible, even probable, that they will.
-The advance and popularity of social media means that active individuals and groups can now readily broadcast their views and opinions into the digital arena.
+The advance and popularity of social media mean that active individuals and groups can now readily broadcast their views and opinions into the digital arena.
 The thing is, isn’t it better to have people making comments in a well-managed space rather than expressing their outrage on an unmoderated forum or Facebook page.

 Experience shows that genuine outrage occurs when an organisation does not offer a democratic space for opinions to be aired.
-In such a social and cultural landscape, it is far better and safer that debate occurs on your digital platform rather than anywhere else.
+In such a social and cultural landscape, it is far better and safer than debate occurs on your digital platform rather than anywhere else.
 While the conversations can continue, a tightly moderated platform affords you an unequalled position to track hot issues, correct misinformation and address specific concerns.

 But what if the media chooses to selectively quote from the discussion forums?

-While in theory this may happen, in the 200 or so projects we have managed, we’ve only seen this happen twice.
+While in theory, this may happen, in the 200 or so projects we have managed, we’ve only seen this happen twice.
 We believe that there are a few good reasons for this:

-- The comments on our discussion forums are, in the majority, posted anonymously; making it impossible to attribute quotes to any one identifiable person and effectively cancelling out its intrinsic newsworthiness.
+- The comments on our discussion forums are, in the majority, posted anonymously; making it impossible to attribute quotes to anyone identifiable person and effectively cancelling out its intrinsic newsworthiness.

-We’ve put a lot of time and effort identifying our key messages.
+We’ve put a lot of time and effort into identifying our key messages.
 Is there a risk they could be confused in an online discussion?